Golf Club Lane,

 Good

 Golf has been played on the Earlsferry links, possibly as early as the 15th century.
+The first recorded mention of an official course here came in the 1770s.
 By 1896 enough land had been leased allowing an 18-hole course to be laid out, which bar a few minor alterations is the course played today.

-James Braid, five times winner of The Open Championship was born and grew up in the village of Earlsferry, developing his golfing skills on the Earlsferry links.
+It was here, on this wonderfully open and often windy course, that young James Braid developed the skills that would see him become one of Scotland's greatest ever professional golfers and course designers.
+The five-time winner of The Open Championship grew up in the village of Earlsferry, developing his golfing skills on the Earlsferry links.

 Bankwell Road, Anstruther, Fife KY10 3DA